 I’ve a love/hate relationship with the Giant’s Causeway, mainly due to the ridiculous parking charges.

-The Giant’s Causeway itself is free to visit if you’re walking, but if you’re driving and you want to park at the visitor centre, you need to pay for each person in your car.
+You can visit the Giant’s Causeway free if you’re walking/cycling, but if you’re driving and you want to park close by, you really do pay for the privilege…

 Now, there are ways of visiting the Giant’s Causeway for free, and you’ll find them below, but if you drive up with 3 adults in the car you could end up forking out £45…